wurstmeister/kafka-docker/README.md

 If you wish to use multi-line YAML or some other delimiter between your topic definitions, override the default `,` separator by specifying the `KAFKA_CREATE_TOPICS_SEPARATOR` environment variable.

-For example, `KAFKA_CREATE_TOPICS_SEPARATOR: "$$'\n"'` would use a newline to split the topic definitions.
+For example, `KAFKA_CREATE_TOPICS_SEPARATOR: "$$'\n'"` would use a newline to split the topic definitions.
 Syntax has to follow docker-compose escaping rules, and [ANSI-C](https://www.gnu.org/software/bash/manual/html_node/ANSI_002dC-Quoting.html) quoting.

 ## Advertised hostname